Income-Driven Repayment Plans: Pros and Cons for Borrowers

 Your Total Balance Can Increase

-It is possible for student loans to be negatively amortized under income-driven repayment plans.
-Negative amortization occurs when the loan payments you are making are less than the new interest that accrues that month.
-This causes the loan balance to increase.
+Student loans can be negatively amortized under income-driven repayment plans.
+Negative amortization occurs when loan payments are less than the new interest accrued that month, increasing the loan balance.

-This won’t matter much if the borrower eventually qualifies for loan forgiveness.
-But, still, borrowers may feel uneasy seeing their loan balance increase, since they will be making no progress in paying down their debt.
+This will not matter much if the borrower eventually qualifies for loan forgiveness.
+However, borrowers may still feel uneasy seeing their loan balance increase since they will be making no progress in paying down their debt.

 You’ll Pay Taxes on Forgiven Debt